bossbadi/botbadi_resources/bot_descs/botbadi_desc_md.md

 Botbadi is a multipurpose Discord bot that features commands in moderation, music, images, gaming, math and so much more.
 Type `%help` for all the commands and you'll be glad you did.

+### Brains
+We will begin with the interesting commands.
+These require a bit of brainpower compared to the others.

+**Chatbot**
+> Try asking or saying something to me right here in the chat or send me a DM.
+Make sure to have `botbadi` in your message if you're chatting here.
+If you want to chat in DMs, you don't need to mention my name.

+> Text channel example: `How are you botbadi?`
+> Direct message example: `How are you?`

+**Optical character recognition**
+> Recognize text from an image.
+Either upload an image or include the URL to the image in the command.
+Usage: `%ocr [Image]`

+**Hand-drawn digit recognition**
+> I will predict the digit in the image.
+You can upload the image file or provide the image URL in the command.
+Usage: `%predict [Image]`

 ### Music
-Let's start by talking about the music commands.
+Let's take a look at the music commands.
 Botbadi can search and play songs from YouTube and Spotify as well as file uploads and direct links to audio sources.
 Most of the classic music commands are here, but there may be bugs now and then.

 `%join` Join your voice channel
 `%play [Keywords]` Play from Keywords/URL/file upload